seancorfield/next-jdbc/doc/result-set-builders.md

 The reason behind the default is to a) be a simple transform, b) produce qualified keys in keeping with Clojure's direction (with `clojure.spec` etc), and c) not mess with the data. `as-arrays` is (slightly) faster than `as-maps` since it produces less data (vectors of values instead of vectors of hash maps), but the `lower` options will be slightly slower since they include (conditional) logic to convert strings to lower-case.
 The `unqualified` options may be slightly faster than their qualified equivalents but make no attempt to keep column names unique if your SQL joins across multiple tables.

 In addition, the following generic builders can take `:label-fn` and `:qualifier-fn` options to control how the label and qualified are processed.
-The `lower` variants above are implemented in terms of these, passing `clojure.string/lower-case` for both of those options.
+The `lower` variants above are implemented in terms of these, passing a `lower-case` function for both of those options.

 * `as-modified-maps` -- table-qualified keywords,
 * `as-unqualified-modified-maps` -- simple keywords,